 “Every thought you think and every word you speak is an affirmation.
 All of your self-talk, your internal dialogue, is a stream of affirmations.
 You’re using affirmations every moment whether you know it or not.
 You’re affirming and creating your life experiences with every word and thought.”

-Are the thoughts you think and the words you speak on a daily basis positive affirmations?
+Are the thoughts you think and the words you speak throughout your day positive?
 If not, you may want to start changing your self-talk and internal dialogue.

 Your negative self-talk and limiting beliefs can be influenced more constructively when you redirect them with positive affirmations, and over time, your life will begin to reflect your new beliefs and positive self-talk.

-- Be Positive – Focus on what you want, and not what you don’t want.
+Be Positive – Focus on what you want, and not what you don’t want.
 For example, instead of saying, “I don’t want to feel anxious anymore,” you would say, “I feel calm and confident.”
 One of my favorite affirmations to say is, “I am confident in myself and my abilities.”
 It is simple, positive and to the point.

-- Use Present Tense – State your affirmations as if it is a fact and you have already received it.
+Use Present Tense – State your affirmations as if it is a fact and you have already received it.
 Saying, “I will be confident…” keeps your goal in the future.
 Saying “I am confident…” states that you have it now.

 Be Specific – General affirmations will work but be more specific if you are dealing with a particular issue.
 “I share my thoughts and opinions confidently” might be more effective than, “I am confident.”

 Feel the Affirmation – The point of affirmations is to move your energy to a better feeling place.
 Affirmations combined with emotion have a much more powerful impact on moving you vibrationally.
 Positive words mixed with emotion or feeling will get results; unemotional words have no influence.
 Say your affirmations with desire, conviction, attention and interest.

-- Be Creative – Repeating the same affirmations over and over again loses power over time because they tend to lose their momentum.
+Be Creative – Repeating the same affirmations over and over again loses power over time because they tend to lose their momentum.
 A mixed series of statements is more effective.
 Think of a variety of ways to say them so you feel it, each one lifting you a little higher.
 Let your affirmations be free flowing with a steady flow of ideas.
 Have a positive conversation with yourself through affirmations.

-- Have Faith – You may not yet believe what you are affirming.
+Have Faith – You may not yet believe what you are affirming.
 That’s okay.
 It may take time so allow yourself to play with the idea that things are changing.
 Have faith, and in time things will change.